jchrisfarris/detect-credential-compromise/README.md

 The initial idea for this tool was [Will Bengston](https://twitter.com/__muscles)'s 2018 post on [Detecting Credential Compromise in AWS](https://medium.com/netflix-techblog/netflix-cloud-security-detecting-credential-compromise-in-aws-9493d6fd373a)

 This tool is non-intrusive and doesn't require any enterprise tooling.
 My initial attempt to address the Capital One breach was to leverage a bunch of centralized enterprise tools.
 Once I took a step back to figure out how I'd protect my own AWS accounts, I realized I was trying to protect _everything_ rather than protecting _anything_.

+## This solutions sucks, how do I really detect SSRF based Credential Compromise?

+Yup, this solution isn't ideal.
+However AWS provides minimal protections for the http://169.254.169.254/ metadata service.
+There are not required headers and there is no logging.

+Additionally, GuardDuty is limited to telling you if the credentials are used outside of AWS.
+The Capital One attacked bypassed GuardDuty by compromising someone else's account and using the credentials there.

+I'd recommend reaching out to your account team and asking AWS to improve both of these services.

+Will Bengston did publish another concept [Dynamically Locking AWS Credentials to Your Environment](https://medium.com/@williambengtson/active-defense-dynamically-locking-aws-credentials-to-your-environment-47a9c920e704) which injects Deny statements if they API calls are not coming from the known locations.
+Additionally, he proposes a Metadata service proxy that sits between the on-instance SDKs and the hypervisor based Metadata service.

+Both of these options require a significant re-engineering effort and regression testing before they can be pushed to production.